 Don’t feel like catching your own bait, or toiling for hours to make one ineffective lure?
 Fair enough.
 Most people just buy their fishing bait, and there’s absolutely nothing wrong with that.
 Tackle shops are an obvious place to start, but gas stations, piers, and marinas are also a great bet.

 A note on quality if you’re buying natural baits: Always make sure live bait is, well, lively.
 The fish should be fit and healthy, actively avoiding being scooped out of the tank.
 If you’re buying dead bait, check the eyes to make sure it’s fresh.
 Quality frozen bait is cheaper and often more effective than old “fresh” bait.

 More Than Just a Worm on a Hook

 We stayed away from the nitty gritty of individual baits and lures today, and with good reason: the best bait depends on the day.
 Sure, you could throw a live shrimp at just about anything and it would probably take it.
 But learning how to tailor your choice to where, when, and why you’re fishing will make you a much better angler in the long run.

 More importantly, a lot of the choice is down to personal preference.
 Some people only fish with lures.
 Others like using combinations of live and artificial bait.
 There's no wrong way to fish as long as you're having fun.
 So what are you waiting for?
-Grab your rod, find a charter boat or a fishing spot near you, and get those hooks in the water!
+Grab your rod, find a charter boat near you, and get those hooks in the water!